hellosign/hellosign-openapi/sdks/ruby/docs/FaxLineApi.md

 Purchase Fax Line

-Purchases a new Fax Line.
+Purchases a new Fax Line

 ### Examples